NethServer/nethsecurity-controller/api/README.md

 - `FQDN`: fully qualified domain name of the machine - *default*: `hostname -f`

+- `CACHE_TTL`: cache time to live for unit information in seconds - *default*: `7200` (2 hours)
+  Unit information are fetched from the connected units.
+The cache is refreshed every hour.

 ## APIs
 ### Auth
 - `POST /login`